Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 Some of the ESP32 modules that I use are currently less than $30 for quantity 5:
 - https://www.amazon.com/gp/product/B08DQQ8CBP

-They have MUCH more RAM and program storage, are much faster, and come complete with easy-to-use on-board WIFI and Bluetooth.
-On the other hand, they work with 3.5V instead of 5V so you need to be prepared to handle that; for instance I use the SN74HCT125N quadruple bus buffer and voltage translator to convert from 3.5V outputs to 5V outputs.
+An ESP32 module has MUCH more RAM and program storage than the original Arduinos, is much faster, and comes complete with easy-to-use on-board WIFI and Bluetooth.
+It has dual-CPUs for expert users.

+On the other hand, ESP32 modules work with 3.5V instead of 5V so you need to be prepared to handle that.
+For instance I use the SN74HCT125N quadruple bus buffer and voltage translator to convert from 3.5 Volt outputs to 5 Volt outputs.

 ### PROGMEM and "F" macro to save RAM
 The following references show how to save constant values such as strings in program memory instead of using precious Arduino RAM: